djwillcaine/BeatNet/README.md

     $ python predict.py temp/model.h5 test_image.png

-This should print out the predicted BPM value to the console.
+This should print the models output to the console.

 ## License